 children lack soap and water at their school.

-The SATO Tap consists of a plastic base with a nozzle/ connector designed to accept a bottle neck of any diameter.
+The SATO Tap consists of a plastic base with a nozzle/ connector designed to accept common plastic beverage bottle with a cap diameter of approximately 30 millimeters.
 The base enables users to tip the nozzle down to release a steady flow of water – just enough to wash your hands while saving enough water to use multiple times.

 Tipping the nozzle back up stops the flow of water and keeps the water in a closed environment, mitigating the risk of it becoming contaminated.